- Contact information

 A cougar that was struck by a car in Connecticut last month has been confirmed through DNA tests to be the same cougar that travelled through Minnesota and Wisconsin in 2009-2010.
 Dubbed by biologists as the "St.Croix cougar", the 140-pound cat was hit by a small SUV on a highway in Milford, Connecticut, just 70 miles from New York City (read the news story.)
 The cat died from its injuries, but the driver was unhurt.
 The St. Croix cougar was first detected by the Champlin, Minnesota police department on December 5, 2009, about 15 miles northwest of downtown Minneapolis.
 It was last detected by the Wisconsin DNR near Cable, Wisconsin on February 27, 2010.
 On May 20, 2010 a cougar was captured on a trail camera in northeast Wisconsin, near Lena in Oconto County.
 Six days later, a cougar was also captured on a trail camera in Menominee County, Michigan 25 miles to the northeast.
 Although genetic samples were not collected at these last 2 observations, based on direction and timing of movements, these could have represented the St. Croix Cougar.
 The straight line movement of the St. Croix Cougar from its initial detection in Champlin, Minnesota, to Milford, Connecticut is 1,055 miles, but if it had traveled through the UP of Michigan and through southern Ontario around the Great Lakes, the shortest distance would have been about 1,150 miles.
 And since the St. Croix cougar was already nearly 500 miles from the Black Hills of South Dakota, his actual straight-line move may well have been in excess of 1,600 miles.
 This fascinating movement pattern of a large carnivore likely sets the record for straightline distance.
 The previous straightline movement record was less than 700 miles.
 Read the DNR news story.

-The following stories and accompanying photos - some real, some doctored - are internet hoaxes that are generally sent via email and occur with some frequency.
+The following stories and accompanying photos - some real, some doctored - are internet hoaxes that are generally sent via email or are shared on social media and occur with some frequency.